 When the Japanese brand introduced their Citizen Eco-Drive Signature Perpetual Calendar diving watch last year, there was a considerable amount of hullabaloo in the watch-loving crowd with a number of bloggers and twitters claiming that the watch was inspired, to say the least, by the elegant TAG Heuer Aquaracer 500M Calibre 5 automatic diver.

-I mean, although the unidirectional rotating bezel, the pair of crown guards and even the luminous hour markers on the dial look very generic, a couple finishing touches here and there make this watch easily noticeable among the hundreds of similarly designed diving companions.
+I mean, although the unidirectional rotating bezel, the pair of crown guards and even the luminous hour markers on the dial look too generic, a couple finishing touches here and there make this watch easily noticeable among the hundreds of similarly designed diving companions.

-Like many divers, the new Citizen Scuba Fin is quite large measuring 46 millimeters in diameter, but, thanks for its quartz movement, is also quite thin measuring some 12 millimeters in the thickest place.
-Thanks for the choice of proportions, the setting crown, which, like the rest of the body, is treated with black ion plating, is quite large and will be easy to operate even if you happen to possess a set of clumsy fingers.
+Like many divers, the new Citizen Scuba Fin is large measuring 46 millimeters in diameter, but, thanks for its quartz movement, is also thin measuring some 12 millimeters in the thickest place.
+Thanks for the choice of proportions, the setting crown, which, like the rest of the body, is treated with black ion plating, is large and will be easy to operate even if you happen to possess a set of clumsy fingers.

 Still, if these minor visual annoyances don’t bother you, go ahead and have a look at one at a brick and mortar shop: this big baby certainly deserves a second glance.
 And with a price of below $300, this new Scuba Fin Eco-Drive looks like a nice catch.

 Photos: Citizen Watches Co.

-Citizen Scuba Fin Eco Drive 200M Quartz diving wrist watch specification
+Citizen Scuba Fin Eco Drive 200M specification

 Price: $299 (can be found below $250 online)

-Movement: Quartz, Eco Drive, Made in Japan
+Movement: Quartz, caliber Eco-Drive, Made in Japan

 Power reserve: 180 days